How to Choose the Best Mattresses for Your Sleeping Position

 Back sleepers are not too common because, for many people, this position does not offer enough support for their lower back.
 It also encourages snoring and may exacerbate problems like sleep apnea.
 However, it's great for letting your facial skin breathe.
 If you're a back sleeper, you will do well with a medium-firm mattress.

-For stomach sleepers, the best type of mattress is a medium to firm mattress.
+For stomach sleepers, the best type of Sherwood mattresses is a medium to firm mattress.
 That's because you don't want your abdomen to sink into the mattress, which causes your spine to misalign.
 The advantage of sleeping on your stomach is that it minimizes snoring.
 However, it can also put pressure on your internal organs.

 In summary, the firmness of a mattress that's best for you is determined by your dominant sleeping position.
 But keep in mind that firmness does not equal support.
 For instance, about 32% of adults in the United States prefer sleeping on a spring mattress.
 For them, it offers the right kind of support but they can still get a spring mattress with the level of firmness they want.